Present simple and continuous

 Present simple and continuous PDF rules

-Present simple and present continuous tense
+Present simple vs present continuous tense

 Learn the difference between the present simple and continuous.